Explain yourself! Effects of Explanations in Human-Robot Interaction: Discussion

 The evaluation of the Godspeed questionnaire shows that the XAI robots, which explain their moves to the participant, are perceived as more human-like and lifelike than their non-explaining counterpart.
 Specifically, the behavior of explaining the reasoning behind a move in a board game was perceived as more human-like.
 Analogously, a significant increase of animacy ratings was observed.
 This is not surprising, since the XAI robot was communicating more than the non-XAI robot that only announced the moves during the experiment.

 In contrast to the increase in these dimensions, the XAI robot was not perceived as more intelligent, likeable or safer than its counterpart.
 The explanation of the robot could have not been precise or convincing enough to affect the perception of the participants, in spite of the majority not having prior experience with the game UTTT.
 Furthermore, the provided game-play might have shown too few moves to convince the participants of the robot's capability.
+Instead of relying on the robot's utterences, the participants could have judged the game-play capability on the basis of single moves.
+In this case, participants would decide on the assumed better player quickly, without correcting their opinion after watching more game-play.
 The similarity in safety might arise due to both robots being identical except for one explaining the move, or due to the study being conducted online.

 Surprisingly, the perceived competence questionnaire did not reveal a difference in competence between the XAI and non-XAI robots.
 Despite the XAI robot being perceived as more human-like and lively, the perception of the robot's competence was unaffected.
 This finding suggests that instead of a relationship among perceived competence and the anthropomorphism or animacy of the robot, there might be a link to perceived intelligence that was similarly unaffected by the XAI robot.
 A reason for not observing a difference in perceived competence could be that the effect of the manipulation by the robot explaining its move was too small.
 Alternatively, the participants might have analyzed only the board-state and game-play to estimate which of the robots will win the game to place their bet.
 This could have led to the suspicion that both robots have equal capabilities, which could result in a diminished effect of the manipulation.